LEB-EPFL/basic_training/book/src/chapter_alignment/excitation_path/README.md

 ### 14

-Attach the fiber output coupler subassembly to the steering mirrors subassembly by inserting the 2" cage rods into the other set of cage rod adapters.
+Attach the fiber output coupler assembly to the steering mirrors assembly by inserting the 2" cage rods into the other set of cage rod adapters.

 ![](./step_21.jpg)
 ![](./step_22.jpg)